 Alpaca wool is absolutely environmental friendly.
 Raising theese cute animals is absolutely environmental friendly.
 They don’t destroy pastures, because they don’t pull out roots and they have very soft feet.
 Their nutritional demand is minimal.
 Clean water, hay and some grain and supplements in winter are sufficient.

 In contrast to dawns we get the stuffing material for our duvets not by killing the animals.
 Once a year the alpaca gets shorn.
 That doesn’t harm but even helps to maintain the right body temperature during summer.

 Processing alpaca fibres to produce duvets is again absolutely environmental friendly.

-Our alpaca fleece stuffed duvets should never be washed or dryed in a machine.
+Our alpaca fleece?stuffed duvets should be hand-washed or washed with a hand-wash program.
+Never dry in a machine.
 Dry cleaning is appropriate.